Stheven Robles: 2021–2023: First and second CONCACAF Gold Cup

 On 1 July, Robles was called up by Amarini Villatoro for the 2021 CONCACAF Gold Cup qualifiers.
 In the first round against Guyana, Robles shot at goal, but was deflected off Reiss Greenidge, and was classified as an own goal, as Guatemala won 4–0.
 On 6 July, Robles provided an assist for Luis Martínez against Guadeloupe as Guatemala lost 9–10 on penalties.
 However, on 9 July, it was announced that Curaçao would not participate in the 2021 CONCACAF Gold Cup due to the high number of COVID-19 cases, and Guatemala would take its spot.
 In the first match of Group A against El Salvador, Robles started in a 2–0 defeat.
 In the second match against Mexico, Robles started in a 3–0 defeat.
 In the third match against Trinidad and Tobago, Robles played the full 90 minutes in a 1–1 draw.

 On 8 September, Robles started in a 2–2 draw against Nicaragua.

 On 24 April 2022, Robles scored a half volley in the 75th minute of a 4–0 win over El Salvador.
-Days later, Robles was subbed on at the 82nd minute for Rodrigo Saravia in a goaless draw against Mexico.
+Days later, Robles was subbed on at the 82nd minute for Rodrigo Saravia in a goalless draw against Mexico.

 On 31 May, Robles was called up by Luis Fernando Tena to Guatemala's 23-man squad for the 2022–23 CONCACAF Nations League.
 Three days later, in the first Group D match, Robles came on for José Ardón in a 2–0 loss to French Guiana.
 In the second match, Robles played the full match in a 2–0 win over Belize.
 Robles received a yellow card in a 1–1 draw with the Dominican Republic, and another in a 2–0 win over the Dominican Republic.

 On 24 September, Robles featured in a 4–1 loss to Colombia.
 On 23 October, Robles caused two penalties in favor of Qatar, causing a 2–0 loss.

 After an injury Robles sustained while playing for Comunicaciones, it was confirmed that he would not be available for the CONCACAF Nations League matches against Belize and French Guiana.

 On 7 June, Robles returned to the national team, being subbed on at the 77th minute for Carlos Mejía in a 2–0 loss to Mexico.
 Robles started in a 1–0 loss to Venezuela on 18 June.

 Robles was called up to the Guatemala squad for the 2023 CONCACAF Gold Cup.
 He remained on the bench for the entire tournament as Guatemala topped Group D and reached the quarter-finals.

 On 5 September, Robles was named to Guatemala's 24-man squad for the 2023–24 CONCACAF Nations League.
 Five days later against Panama, Robles was subbed on at halftime for José Ardón in a 1–1 draw.
 On 14 October, Robles played the full 90 minutes in a 3–2 loss to Trinidad and Tobago, as Guatemala were eliminated.